In this country, nearly 50,000 people are diagnosed every day with oral cancer, according to statistics published by the Oral Cancer Foundation.

 When a Biopsy Is Necessary

-At Burnham Oral Surgery, Dr. Michael Burnham and Dr. Anne Stearns have expertise in managing pathologic conditions of the mouth and throat.
+At Burnham Oral Surgery, Dr. Michael Burnham has expertise in managing pathologic conditions of the mouth and throat.

 If you have an abnormality on the inside of your mouth or throat, we can perform a biopsy, which is the removal of a small piece of the suspicious area.
 Our lab will conduct a microscopic evaluation of the tissue and present an accurate diagnosis.
 The earlier we examine the area, the better your chance of fully recovering and avoiding further damage.